 For me, this is one of the biggest selling points of Irwell Hill Residences – that glorious expanse of space dubbed as the “Raintree Lawn”.
-In land-scarce Singapore (not to mention, the rather built-up River Valley area), having such open land space is truly a luxury.
+In land-scarce Singapore (not to mention the rather built-up River Valley area), having such open land space is truly a luxury.

 CDL has opted for a 74/26 land to building block ratio – which is pretty impressive.
 This means that 74% of its land is catered towards the open grounds and facilities.

-That expansive Raintree Lawn also means that you have about a 63 metre separation between both blocks.
+That expansive Raintree Lawn also means that you have about a 63-metre separation between both blocks.
 Let’s not forget that they aren’t directly facing each other either – so for those concerned about privacy, this is probably as good as it gets at this price point.

-While you do get Leonie Towers next door and The Cosmopolitan opposite I do think it is at an acceptable distance away.
-And as far as crowdedness goes, this is probably one of the least overcrowded plots in the immediate area so I’d say you are pretty much set on that front.
+While you do get Leonie Towers next door and The Cosmopolitan opposite, I do think it is at an acceptable distance away.
+And as far as crowdedness goes, this is probably one of the least overcrowded plots in the immediate area, so I’d say you are pretty much set on that front.

 What I really like too is that the developers have chosen to conserve the 4 rain trees that were originally on the piece of land.
 Instead of leaving it as just an open lawn, those big rain trees really help to create this lush atmosphere without spoiling the openness of the lawn.
-I can imagine on a overbearingly hot day, the shelter that the trees provide would be very much welcome.
+I can imagine on an overbearingly hot day, the shelter that the trees provide would be very much welcome.

 They’ve also smartly placed the 50m Raintree Pool in between 2 of the rain trees.
 So those lounging about will get to swim underneath the canopy of the trees – it looks like quite the tantalising sight.